Boschetzel/JobSearchProject/README.md

 ## About

-The JobSearchApplication is a simple project for searching LinkedIn jobs based on a filter the user chooses.
+The JobSearchApplication is a  project for searching LinkedIn jobs based on a filter the user chooses.
 After the user enters the filters in the GUI the results are saved in a *.csv file.

 Note: the auto search in done without login credentials on LinkedIn website as web scrapping with an account